 - IELTS academic versionand achieved a minimum of 7.0 in each of the components; or

 - OET-medicine versionand achieved a minimum grade of B; or

 - CELPIP – Generaland achieved a minimum grade of 9 in all sections.

 Candidates must be eligible for and maintain privileges within the Saskatchewan Health Authority as determined by their credentialing process.

-Candidates must provide proof of current ACLS certification unless there is no active patient care involved in the Fellowship, as well as the proof of successful completion of the MCCEE (or provide proof of exemption of the MCCEE).
+Candidates must provide proof of current ACLS certification unless there is no active patient care involved in the Fellowship.

 Applicants must provide notarized/certified copies of the required documents to the PGME Office for review and verification of eligibility for the Fellowship program.